-More than 230 middle school students in Pflugerville ISD submitted essays for the recent SouthWest Water Company writing contest.
+More than 135 middle school students in Pflugerville ISD submitted creative stories, poems or essays for the recent SouthWest Water Company writing contest.

-Thank you to all students who entered and to the teachers who scored the contest.
+Thank you to all the students who entered and to the teachers who scored the contest.

 And the grand-prize winner: